JackDca/Mailpilewiki/Configuring-Linux-to-download-your-e-mail.md

 ### Configuring OfflineIMAP

 OfflineIMAP reads its configuration from a file named `.offlineimaprc` in your home directory.
-You can edit (or create) it using a command line `nano $HOME/.offlineimaprc`.
+You can edit (or create) it using your favourite text editor, or this: `nano $HOME/.offlineimaprc`.

 For a simple case of one remote IMAP account, all mail downloaded to a folder named `MyMail` in your home directory, the configuration file